Sompote Sands: Early life

-Born as the youngest son in a Sino Thai family in the outskirts of Bangkok, Sompote's father was a Chinese immigrant from Guangdong.
-Since childhood, he dreamed of becoming a filmmaker.
-When he was seven years old, he left home to live in a monastery in order to fulfill his dream.
-He began his career in the film industry, starting as an employee in a photo studio.
+Sompote Sands was born in Phra Pradaeng, Samut Prakan Province to a Sino-Thai family.
+His father was a Chinese immigrant from Guangdong.
+Sands dreamed of becoming a filmmaker since childhood.
+When he was seven years old, he left home to live in a monastery in order to fulfil his dream.
+He then began his career in the film industry, starting as an employee in a photo studio.
 While he was studying at grade three, Sompote became a freelance photographer.
-His work was to take photos of King Bhumibol Adulyadej (Rama IX) in a boy scout uniform.
-A photo was published on the cover of Chaiyaphruek, a popular youth magazine at that time.
+His task was to take photos of King Bhumibol Adulyadej (Rama IX) in a boy scout uniform.
+One of these photos was published on the cover of Chaiyaphruek, a popular youth magazine at the time.
 He was also a private photographer for Jim Thompson.
-At the age of 15, he was the youngest photographer for Siam Rath, a newspaper with M.R.
+At the age of 15, Sands became the youngest photographer for Siam Rath, a newspaper with M.R.
 Kukrit Pramoj as the owner and editor-in-chief.